HV71: 1994–95 season

-HV71 won its first national championship season 1994–95 as the last (8th) team to qualify for the playoffs.
+HV71 won its first national championship in the 1994–95 season as the last (8th) team to qualify for the playoffs.
 The club remains the only team in Swedish ice hockey history to win the play-offs after finishing in 8th place after the end of the regular season.
 In the quarter-finals HV beat Djurgårdens IF Hockey, the team that finished first in the regular season, in three straight games.
 In the semifinals they came back, after having lost the first two games to Malmö Redhawks, the team who was the defending champions, and turned the series around to a 3–2 victory.
 Finally they managed a decisive sudden death victory in the finals against Brynäs IF, in the fourth period of the fifth game to win the championship.
 The name of the historical scorer was Johan Lindbom, but other big heroes during the play-offs were the goalie Boo Ahl and the Finnish center-forward Esa Keskinen.

 2003–04 season

-The second championship was won during the season 2003–04 after beating Modo Hockey with a 4–2 series, Frölunda HC with 4–2 in games in the semi-finals, and then winning the finals with a 4–3 match series against Färjestads BK.
+The second championship was won during the 2003–04 season after beating Modo Hockey with a 4–2 series, Frölunda HC with 4–2 in games in the semi-finals, and then winning the finals with a 4–3 match series against Färjestads BK.
 In the quarter-finals HV71 set a new Swedish record, for scoring the most goals in one period, with seven in the first period, of the second game against Modo Hockey.
 In fact, they scored the seven goals, during the last ten minutes of the period.
 The game ended with a 10–1 victory.
 In the final, goalie Stefan Liv managed to keep his goal empty, in all four games that the team won, the two last games ending 1–0 and 5–0 respectively.
-He also kept the goal empty in the last semi-final, which means he managed this, for five consecutive wins.
+He also kept the goal empty in the last semi-final, which means he managed this, for 5 consecutive wins.

 2006–07 season

 HV71 ended the regular season as the second placed team after Färjestads BK.
 HV chose to meet Brynäs IF in the quarter-finals and managed after seven games (4 wins and 3 losses) to continue to the semifinals.
-The team faced Modo Hockey and even with home advantage HV did not manage to proceed to the finals having lost four out of seven games.
-This meant that HV for the second consecutive year lost a seven games series in the semifinal to the eventual Swedish champion.
+The team faced Modo Hockey and even with home advantage HV did not manage to proceed to the finals having lost 4 out of 7 games.
+This meant that HV for the second consecutive year lost a 7-game series in the semifinals to the eventual Swedish champions.

 During the season the newly acquired defenceman Johan Åkerman was a trendsetting player and also made his national debut for Sweden at the age of 34.
 HV's starting goaltender, Erik Ersberg, had his breakthrough and played for the national team; and was awarded with the Honken Trophy as Sweden's best goaltender.
 During the off-season he signed with the NHL team Los Angeles Kings.